moralesUJI/IR2120_docker/README.md

 ## Executing images with _docker compose_
 Once the images has been built they can be launched with de _compose_ command.

-Before, if not exists a folder named _niryo_ws_ should be created on the base users account.
-This folder will shared between the host and the container, and allows to store permanent data between docker sessions.
+Before, if not exists, a folder named _niryo_ws_ should be created on the user home.
+This folder will be shared between the host and the container, and allows to store permanent data between docker sessions.

 ```
 cd $HOME